Insurance and Medical Provision

 This table outlines types of insurance automatically provided to BSTF members.
 Also listed are insurance types which may be activated/ purchased via BSTF, or purchased as part of a 3rd party’s membership, or independently purchased from an insurance broker.

-1 Insurance for BSTF Competitions/ Events
+1 Insurance for BSTF Competitions/ Events |

-2 Insurance for day-to-day Club Training
+2 Insurance for your xdayxtoxdayx organised Club Training |

-3 Insurance for your Contracted Coach
+3 Coaching Insurance for your Contracted Coach |

-Included: Yes, for all paid membership types
+| Included: Yes, for all paid membership types including Athlete Pass, General Pass, Club Coach Pass and Umpire Pass holders

 Included: No

-Types: Group Personal Accident, Public and Products Liability; active when attending BSTF events
+| Types: Group Personal Accident, Public and Products Liability; active when attending BSTF events

 Types: Group Personal Accident, Public and Products Liability; active for all club members attending official club training sessions

-Types: Head coaches require Professional Indemnity Insurance
+Types: Club Coaches require Professional Indemnity Insurance

 Types: n/a

-Who: All BSTF members (all athletes, umpires & other event volunteers) Who: All individual club members must hold an Athlete Pass (or any other Pass level plus the Add-on) for your club committee to activate policy Who: Professional Indemnity Insurance (via BSTF or another provider) is required for head coaches Who: n/a
+| Who: All BSTF members (all athletes, umpires & other event volunteers) | Who: All individual club members must hold an Athlete Pass, General Pass or Club Coach Pass and for your Club Committee to activate policy | Who: Professional Indemnity Insurance (via BSTF or another provider) is required for Club Coaches | Who: n/a |

 .